Logo Futurismo

 David Rodrigues | Enjoying the lava tube of Gruta do Carvão

-The departing point for exploring Gruta do Carvão is located right outside of the agglomeration of Ponta Delgada, next to the highway.
+The departure point for exploring Gruta do Carvão is located right outside the agglomeration of Ponta Delgada, next to the highway.
 When on the highway R1-1A in the direction of Relva, take the exit towards Paim and follow the brown signs indicating the way towards Gruta do Carvão.

-You can go there on foot if you are staying in Ponta Delgada, or get a taxi.
-You can also go on a tour with us to discover this wonderful underworld.
+You can walk there if you’re staying in Ponta Delgada, or take a taxi.
+You can also take a tour with us to explore this wonderful underworld.

-In order to have a nice and safe visit to Gruta do Carvão, it is necessary to bring comfortable shoes, preferably with a flat and resistant sole.
-Hiking shoes are good, but avoid city shoes with heels for example.
+To ensure a pleasant and safe visit to Gruta do Carvão, it is advisable to wear comfortable shoes, preferably those with flat and sturdy soles.
+Hiking shoes are good, but avoid city shoes with heels, for example.

 Inside the cave it can be a bit cold sometimes.
-Don’t forget to bring a jacket or a sweater, but preferably waterproof as some water can drip from the ceiling and skylight openings.
+Don’t forget to bring a jacket or a sweater, but preferably waterproff as some water can drip from the ceiling and skylight openings.

 If you need somewhere to eat near Gruta do Carvão, click here.
 In this link, you’ll find the 10 best restaurants on Tripadvisor.